DaCrazyRaccoon/openplace-template-tool/README.md

-# Openplace Template Overlay
+# openplace Template Overlay

-A template overlay and image-preparation userscript for Openplace.
+A template overlay and image-preparation userscript for openplace.

 > Important: This userscript runs only on `https://openplace.live/beta*`.
-It does not run on the main Openplace site.
+It does not run on the main openplace site.

 ## What it does

-- Adds image templates over the Openplace beta map.
+- Adds image templates over the openplace beta map.
 - Moves, resizes, locks, reorders, hides, and changes template opacity.
 - Opens an image editor with palette selection, dithering, preview zoom, resize sampling, and saved presets.
 - Supports large source images while using a safe working resolution for browser stability.